The Pitfalls of Test Coverage: Introducing Mutation Testing with Stryker and Cosmic Ray

 Overview

-Goal: Overcome the limitations of code‑coverage metrics and introduce mutation testing to verify that test code actually catches errors in business logic.
+Goal: Overcome the limitations of code‑coverage metrics and introduce mutation testing to verify that test suites actually catch errors in business logic.

 Scope: Core modules of the enterprise orchestrator project (Ochestrator) in both Frontend (TypeScript) and Backend (Python).

-Expected Results: Improve code stability and test reliability by securing a mutation score beyond simple line coverage.
+Expected Results: Improve code stability and test reliability by securing a mutation score that goes beyond simple line coverage.

 We often believe that high test coverage means safe code.
 However, it’s difficult to answer the question: